Ecommerce Module Design

 XI.
 Acceptance Tests

-After you have completed the setup tasks in Technical Details of the Ecommerce Module, here are some good tests of the things most likely to be broken: Once all this is working, you can further test your system:
+After you have completed the setup tasks in Technical Details of the Ecommerce Module, here are some good tests of the things most likely to be broken:

 XII.
 Future Improvements/Areas of Likely Change